Channels

 async fn stage1(input, output) {

-for await raw in input {
+async for raw in input {

 await output.send(parse(raw))